suefeng/earth-meteorite-landings/README.md

 ### Add the MySQL database and tables

-1. Install MySQL if you don't have it on your machine.
+1. Install MySQL if you don't have it on your machine ie via `brew install mysql`.
-2. Unzip the `medeorites.gz` folder.
+2. Unzip the `meteorites.gz` folder.
-3. Next import the database `medeorites` to a MySQL client such as TablePlus.
+3. Next import the database `meteorites` to a MySQL client such as TablePlus.
+4. Connect to the database.

 You should see something like this: